 This procedure is optional and requires purging of the oil system.
 See Chapter 12-20-00 section Purging the oil system.
-If using leaded fuel it is required to clean the tank every 200 flight hours.
+If using leaded fuel it is required to clean the tank according to the limits mentioned in Chapter 05-20-00, section Scheduled maintenance checks.
 It is only necessary to clean the oil tank and the inner parts if there is heavy oil contamination.